 LV50 is located 50 meters below grade (mbg) and is the first sump located down the Portal 2 ramp.
-Snowmelt and surface run-off that flows to the portal entrance to sump LV50 is pumped from LV50 towards Channel 1.
-The overall capacity for Portal 2 Sump 1 is 55 m3.
-Water pumped from Portal 2 Sump 1 to Channel 1 is measured with a volumetric flow meter and recorded daily.
+Snowmelt and surface runoff that flows to the portal entrance to sump LV50 is pumped from LV50 to Channel 7.
+The overall capacity for Portal 2 Sump 1 is 55 m.
+Water pumped from Portal 2 Sump 1 to Channel 7 is measured with a volumetric flow meter and recorded daily.